sissbruecker/linkding/docs/how-to.md

 ## Using HTTP Shortcuts app on Android

-**Note** This allows you to share URL from any app to bookmark it to linkding
+**Note** This allows you to share URL from any app to tag and bookmark it to linkding

 - Install HTTP Shortcuts from [Play Store](https://play.google.com/store/apps/details?id=ch.rmy.android.http_shortcuts) or [F-Droid](https://f-droid.org/en/packages/ch.rmy.android.http_shortcuts/).

-- Download [linkding_shortcut.json](/docs/linkding_shortcut.json) from this repository.
+- Copy the raw URL of [linkding_shortcut.json](/docs/linkding_shortcut.json) in this repository.

-- Open HTTP Shortcuts, tap the 3-dot-button at the top-right corner, tap `Import/Export`, then tap `Import from file`.
+- Open HTTP Shortcuts, tap the 3-dot-button at the top-right corner, tap `Import/Export`, then tap `Import from URL`.

-- Select the json file you downloaded earlier, go back, tap the 3-dot-button again, then tap `Variables`.
+- Paste the URL you copied earlier, tap OK, go back, tap the 3-dot-button again, then tap `Variables`.

-- Edit the `values` of `linkding_instance`, `linkding_tag` and `linkding_api_token`.
+- Edit the `values` of `linkding_instance` and `linkding_api_token`.

 Try using share button on an app, a new item `Send to...` should appear on the share sheet.
 You can also manually share by tapping the shortcut inside the HTTP Shortcuts app itself.